ajayravindranathan/customer-behaviour-prediction-segmentation/customer-behavior-pred-seg/README.md

 2. Verify IAM permissions are correctly set
 3. Ensure AWS CLI is configured with correct credentials
 4. Check that all required AWS services are available in your region

-## License

-Internal use only - BT Networks customer behavior prediction project.